-LIVE Garden Report: Celtics vs Mavericks Postgame Show | Powered by BetOnline and Coda - CLNS Media
+Celtics Fall to Mavericks 95-92, Win Streak Snapped - CLNS Media

 The Celtics welcome Luka Doncic and the Dallas Mavericks to TD Garden for a matinee matchup.
+In addition to a tough matchup with Dallas, the Celtics were honoring Kevin Garnett after the game and retiring his jersey number to the rafters alongside teammate Paul Pierce.
+In a tough defensive battle between the NBA’s top defensive teams, the game came down to one possession after a challenge overturned a shooting foul on Luka Doncic that would have sent Marcus Smart to the line for three free throws.

+Boston managed to secure the jump ball, but Jayson Tatum missed a chance to tie at the buzzer and Boston lost a close matchup 95-92 on Sunday.
+Tatum had all but disappeared down the stretch, and only logged 4 PTS the entirety of the 2nd half in a game where Boston shot sub-40% from the field.
+The Celtics will play again on Wednesday as they kick off their road trip in a matchup against the Golden State Warriors.

 Join the Celtics Postgame Show as A. Sherrod Blakely, Bobby Manning, Josue Pavon, Jimmy Toscano, and host John Zannis break it all down.

 We’re on DISCORD!
 You should join too to stay in touch with the guys, get alerted on special announcements, participate in giveaways and tons of other cool stuff! → https://discord.gg/xTdFj6xFHs